syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting-Started.md

 {% highlight vb.net %}
 [VB.NET]

-' Creates a new instance of PowerPoint presentation
+'Creates a new instance of PowerPoint presentation

 Dim presentation_1 As IPresentation = Presentation.Create()